Sriparno08/Openpedia/README.md

   <img src="https://github.com/user-attachments/assets/ff8a09a6-807e-49f7-898d-512a47890f47" width="100%">
 </h1>

-Openpedia provides a wealth of useful resources that enable you to become an experienced open source contributor.
+Openpedia provides a wealth of useful resources that enable you to become a seasoned open source contributor.
 If you want to leave your mark in the world of open source, this project is a great fit for you.

 ## 🧾 Table of Contents